-Parameter Description Channel Bandwidth It specifies the wireless channel bandwidth of the AP.
-This parameter can be set if the AP works in 802.11 b/g/n, 802.11b/g/n/ax, 802.11ac, 802.11a/n, or 11a/n/ac/ax mode and Lock Channel is not selected. • 20 MHz: It indicates that the AP can use only 20 MHz channel bandwidth. • 40 MHz: It indicates that the AP can use only 40 MHz channel bandwidth. • 20/40 MHz : Only available for 2.4 GHz.
+Parameter Description It specifies the wireless channel bandwidth of the AP. • 20 MHz: It indicates that the AP can use only 20 MHz channel bandwidth. • 40 MHz: It indicates that the AP can use only 40 MHz channel bandwidth.
+20/40 MHz: Only available for 2.4 GHz.
 It indicates that the AP automatically adjusts its channel bandwidth to 20 MHz or 40 MHz according to the ambient environment.
-80 MHz: Only available for 5 GHz.
+Channel Bandwidth 80 MHz: Only available for 5 GHz.
 It indicates that the AP can use only 80 MHz channel bandwidth.
 160 MHz: Only available for 5 GHz.
 It indicates that the AP can use only 160 MHz channel bandwidth.
 20/40/80/160 MHz: Only available for 5 GHz.
 It indicates that the AP automatically adjusts its channel bandwidth to 20 MHz, 40 MHz, 80 MHz, or 160 MHz according to the ambient environment.
-Extension Channel It is used to determine the operating frequency band of this device when the device uses the 40 MHz channel bandwidth in 11n mode for 2.4 GHz.
-Lock Channel It is used to lock the channel settings of the AP.
-If this parameter is selected, channel settings including Country/Region , Network Mode , Channel , Channel Bandwidth , and Expansion Channel cannot be changed.
 It specifies the transmit power of the AP.
-Transmit Power A greater transmit power of the AP offers broader network coverage.
-You can slightly reduce the transmit power to improve the wireless network performance and security.
-Lock Power It specifies whether the current transmit power settings of the AP can be changed.
-If it is selected, the settings cannot be changed.
-A preamble is a group of bits located at the beginning of a packet to enable a receiver of the packet to perform synchronization and prepare for receiving data.
-Preamble By default, the Long Preamble option is selected for compatibility with old network adapters installed on wireless clients.
-To achieve better synchronization performance of networks, you can select the Short Preamble option.
-Short GI Short Guard Interval.
-There is a delay on the receiving side due to multipath and other factors during the wireless signal transmission in space.
-If the subsequent data block is transmitted too quickly, it will interfere with the previous data block, and the short guard interval can be used to circumvent this interference.
-Short GI helps to increase the wireless throughput by 10%.
+Transmit Power A higher value leads to wider WiFi coverage.
+However, decreasing the value properly increases performance and security of the wireless network.